-You'll find the serial number underneath the bar code on the white sticker on the modem and on the outside of the box the modem came in.
-If you call our customer support department, a customer support representative will ask you for the serial number.
+NOTE: Before installing your modem, write down its serial number.
+(You'll find the serial number underneath the bar code on the white sticker on the modem and on the outside of the box the modem came in.)
+If you ever need to call our customer support department, a customer support representative will ask you for the serial number.
 This will help him or her identify your modem.

-- 1. Turn off your computer and unplug it from the electrical outlet. - 2.
+- 1. Shut down Windows. - 2.
+Turn off your computer and unplug it from the electrical outlet. - 3.
 Unplug any peripheral devices (printer, monitor, keyboard, mouse, etc.) from the computer.

-TIP: Before you unplug any cords, label them or make a sketch of how they are connected.
-This can be helpful when you plug them back in later.
+TIP: Before you unplug anything, label the cords or make a sketch of how things are connected.
+This can be helpful when you plug things back in later.